cmput250-Summit/cmput250-Summit/README.md

 Summit is a moving block puzzle game that takes place on Mt.
 Stranger, a grief retreat program.
 Each stage of grief has its own unique puzzle mechanic and consists of three sub-stages.

 **Controls**
-Arrow Keys - Move
+- Arrow Keys: Move
-R - Reset Level
+- R: Reset Level
-Shift - Join/un-join blocks in bargaining
+- Shift: Join/un-join blocks in bargaining

 Beta Survey: TODO